Middle Fork Salmon River in Idaho

 To reach put-in, take highway 21 northeast from Boise or east from highway 75 at Stanley.
 Near the top of the pass, 37 miles north of Lowman or 24 miles from Stanley, turn northwest onto unpaved USFS Road 579.
 After about 10 miles of good meadow scenery and creek crossings, bear right onto Road 568 and continue 13 more miles to Boundary Creek.

 To return to civilization from take-out, assuming paid shuttle, drive east (upstream) from Cache Bar on USFS Road 030, unpaved at first.
 You probably will want to stop at the toilet wash-out facility.
 After about 40 miles, turn south onto highway 93 towards Salmon.
 Motorists destined for Twin Falls usually find highway 93 thru Arco faster than highway 75 thru Sun Valley.
-Camping is usually available at Craters of the Moon.
+Camping is generally available at Craters of the Moon.
 Advance reservations are recommended for motels in Twin Falls.

 Creeks Navigation